ucmo-cs/GitWorkshop/Workshop.md

 We are going to use a UCM Organization Github repo for this workshop.
 However, since all of you will not have write permissions on this repo,
-Ee are going to have you Fork the repo into your own Github account.
+we are going to have you Fork the repo into your own Github account.

 Make sure you are logged in to your Github account.